averyemeyer/molopt_testing/README.md

 ## Main Questions

 1. Are the LIDDIA oracle wrappers defined consistently with the evaluator?
-2. Which algorithms follow which oracle classes well enough to use as tools?
-3. How many oracle calls and how much wall time are needed to reach useful scores?
+2. How many oracle calls and how much wall time are needed to reach useful scores?
-4. Which objectives are safe desirability objectives, and which are raw properties that need constraints?
-5. What caveats matter before exposing these optimizers to the lead-optimizer agent?
+3. What caveats matter before exposing these optimizers to the lead-optimizer agent?

 ## Current Benchmark Scope